Rhammel Afflick: Career

 Afflick began campaigning aged 11, initially focusing on the relationship between young black men and the police.
 He subsequently became heavily involved in local politics in the Royal Borough of Kingston upon Thames.
 Afflick was appointed an advisor of local authorities School Admission Forum, Kingston's Community and Police Partnership and many other panels.
 He was elected a member of the UK Youth Parliament and Chair of the Kington Youth Council in 2011 advocating on issues such as child poverty and public transport.

 Afflick continued to campaign on issues affecting young people making regular appearances across the British media.
-He then started writing for a number of publications including HuffPost and The Independent..
+He then started writing for a number of publications including HuffPost and The Independent.
 Alongside many other young people he has been an advocate of social action following his nomination as an ambassador of the Prince of Wales’ charity Step Up To Serve.
 In 2015, he co-hosted the charities annual award ceremony alongside British television presenter Susanna Reid.

 Afflick has been outspoken about serious youth violence and gangs in the United Kingdom, campaigning on the issue alongside activists like Jeremiah Emmanuel, the founder of One Big Community.
 He's been vocal about his support for a public health approach to the knife crime epidemic in the capital calling on politicians to take different steps to address the root causes of inequality.
 He has been critical of the approach taken by successive governments and politicians in response to knife crime.
 Afflick has repeatedly spoken out about the use of stop and search on young black men in the UK.
 He has stated he believes policing tactics such as stop and search can be counterproductive and divisive.
 His joint work with other young activists led to the formation of the UK Parliament Youth Violence Commission where he later gave evidence.

 Afflick has been a strong supporter of the UK campaign for lowering the voting age to 16, speaking in support in the lead up to Britain's EU Referendum.

-Afflick campaigns on LGBT rights, racism, hate crime and inclusivity in the workplace in the UK.
-Afflick has spoken about the importance of tackling racism in the LGBT community, intersectionality and allyship.
+He campaigns on LGBT rights, racism, hate crime and inclusivity in the workplace in the UK.
+He has spoken about the importance of tackling racism in the LGBT community, intersectionality and allyship.

 Afflick volunteers with a number of charities including government-funded charity Police Now where he serves as a trustee.